robsterlini/robsterlini-frontend/README.md

 A heavy focus on all things typographic come from a wonderful undergraduate education experienced at the Department of Typography and Graphic Communication at University of Reading – if you love type and/or design, it’s the place to be educated!

 The embedded tweets (as found [here](https://robsterlini.co.uk/journal/2021/our-dad-makes-pizza/)) are built off the back of [Kyle Mit’s plugin](https://github.com/KyleMit/eleventy-plugin-embed-tweet].

+The theme picker ([originally just a light/dark mode](https://robsterlini.co.uk/journal/2020/light-and-dark-mode-plus/)) is now heavily inspired by the one found on [Max Böck’s site](https://mxb.dev/), kudos if you understand the little references in there.
+It automatically selects a theme based on your browser and contrast preferences, but then stores an overriden selection in `localStorage` for next time you come back!
+The code for this can be found in [`theme-selector.html`](src/_includes/components/theme-selector.html)

 ## Core principles